pepa65/becrypt/README.md

 becrypt 31  # A password will be asked for interactively

 printf 'p4ssw0rd' |becrypt 4

+becrypt 12 <<<'p4ssw0rd'
 ```

-The processing cost scales exponentially with 2^cost,
+The hashing processing cost scales exponentially with 2^cost,
 so a cost increase of 1 doubles the processing time needed.
-So higher cost numbers will take a while!
+So higher cost numbers will take significantly longer,
+a cost increase of 10 takes more than a 1000 times longer!

 ## Release management
 * Change version in `README.md` (2 places) and `main.go`.